SuperOfficeDocs/superoffice-docs/docs/en/admin/user-management/learn/role/index.md

 [!include[Requirement](../includes/note-anon-req.md)]

 Using role-based security in SuperOffice CRM, you can customize roles for different access levels in the company.
+The roles control the access rights the different users have in the SuperOffice CRM modules.

 A role describes two things:

-* Which **data objects** (companies, contacts, projects, project members, selections, sales, follow-ups, documents, relations, stakeholders, and dashboards) are to be made accessible for the users who have this role.
+* Which **data objects** (company, contact, project, project members, selection, sale, stakeholder, follow-up, document, relation, dashboards, and target) to make accessible for the users who have this role.

     Accessibility is specified using rights: none, read, create, update and delete.

-* Which **functions** (for example, administrator access in Settings and maintenance, allow bulk update, quote approval, mail merge, exporting selections and publishing)  are to be made accessible to users with this role.
+* Which **functions** (for example, administrator access in Settings and maintenance, allow bulk update, quote approval, mail merge, exporting selections and publishing) to make accessible to users with this role.

 ## Predefined roles